 A quick vacation really helps a person reconnect with his surroundings; be it solo or with friends, vacations always leave you with great memories.

 It can be difficult to schedule a long trip, especially considering the difficulties of taking leaves from the workplace.
-Fear not however!
+Fear not, however!
 Among some of the perks of living in Delhi is that the city is located in proximity to some of the best tourist spots in the nation, which can be visited over the course of a weekend.

 Here, we take a look at some of the best places near Delhi to visit during the weekends.
 Rent a Car in Delhi and explore these beautiful cities.

 Agra needs no introduction, as it houses one of the most beautiful structures that mankind has ever built- the Taj Mahal.